ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 #### Filesystem creation

-Create an `ext4` filesystem on the new partition, replacing `X` with your drive letter:
+Create an `xfs` filesystem on the new partition, replacing `X` with your drive letter:

 ```
-mkfs.ext4 /dev/sdX1
+mkfs.xfs /dev/sdX1
 ```

 Your new drive is now formatted and ready to store data.